 1) Blink Slowly Towards a Cat

-If you only take one thing away from this post, this should be it.
-It’s amazing how many cat-lovers I know that have never heard of this technique!
+If you only take one thing away from this post, this point should be the one.
+It’s amazing how many cat-lovers that I know have never heard of this technique!

-You will notice if you look for it, that when you look at your cat, they may blink slowly and possibly then look away.
+You will notice if you watch out for it carefully, that when you look at your cat, it may blink slowly and possibly then look away.

 This is your cat telling you that you shouldn’t see them as a threat in any way.
 If you have a cat, go and try this now.

-If there is any doubt, they will assume you are so what you need to do is convince you are not.
-So, when they stare at you, perform the following:
+If it has any doubt, it will assume you are a threat.
+What you need to do is convince it that you are not.
+So, when a cat stares at you, do the following:

-- Slowly close your eyes whilst still facing them and keep them closed for about 2 seconds.
+1. Slowly close your eyes whilst still facing it and keep them closed for about 2 seconds.

-- Open them as slowly as you closed them.
+2. Open your eyes as slowly as you closed them.

-- Wait a couple of seconds and divert your attention to something else, but do it all slowly – no sudden movements.
+3. Wait a couple of seconds and divert your attention to something else, but do all of this slowly with no sudden movements.

 Repeat these steps every single time your cat looks at you and remember to keep things nice and slow.

-I have been using this technique for my own cats for years but also for other cats.
+I have been using this technique with my own cats for years and also with other cats.
 When you do it you can almost see them becoming less stressed and anxious right in front of you!

 Never stare at a cat that’s feeling stressed and anxious.
 This feeds nicely into the last point actually.
 Look at them, yes, but don’t stare at them.

-If they are looking at you, by all means, look at them, but do occasionally look away.
-Keep everything really controlled and slow, no sudden movements.
+If the cat is looking at you, by all means, look at it back, but do occasionally look away.
+Again, keep everything really controlled and slow and make no sudden movements.

-What this is demonstrating to your cat is that your focus is not directly on them, you are showing them that you are not considering attacking them and you aren’t particularly interested.
+What this is demonstrating to your cat is that your focus is not directly on it.
+You are showing it that you are not considering attacking it and you aren’t particularly interested in bothering it.

 4) Roll Onto Your Back

-When a cat rolls onto its back, it is not an invitation for you to tickle them!
+When a cat rolls onto its back, it is not an invitation for you to tickle it!
 That may be what it looks like but don’t be fooled!
-Take a look at our Harry below:

 I mean, just look at him!
 With his little paws tucked in you would think that this is a certain invite for you to give him a little cheeky tickle.
 But don’t be fooled!